Azure/arc_jumpstart_drops/scripts/esu_licenses/_index.md

 ## Manage Extended Security Updates (ESU) licenses at scale

-The following Jumpstart tool will guide you on how to programatically perform tasks with on your [Extended Security Updates (ESU) licenses](https://learn.microsoft.com/windows-server/get-started/extended-security-updates-deploy) at scale.
+The following Jumpstart Drop will guide you on how to programatically perform tasks with on your [Extended Security Updates (ESU) licenses](https://learn.microsoft.com/windows-server/get-started/extended-security-updates-deploy) at scale.

 This tool consists of a script that will allow you to: